 Justification While Downsizing Staff

-When organizations make decisions to downsize the staff, they consider some factors before taking any action.
+When organizations take decisions to downsize the staff, they consider some factors before taking any action.

 Tenure Of Working

-Those employees who have been working in the organization for a long time tried to retain as they are experienced and especially if the redundancy is paid.
+Those employees who have been working in the organization for a long time, tried to retained as they are experienced and especially, if the redundancy is paid.

 If the employees are skilled and proved themselves as an asset for the organization, are tried to retain for other projects if one project or production unit is being closed.

-If the employee has a good history like no late comings, no uninformed leaves, good behavior, etc. is tried to retain.
+If employee has good history like no late comings, no uninformed leaves, good behavior, etc. is tried to retain.